Movement restrictions on fish and shellfish

 If there are reasonable grounds for suspecting that any inland or marine waters are or may become infected with a notifiable disease, the Scottish Minsters may designate those waters in order to prevent the spread of disease.

 Restricting movements of aquatic animals is a vital measure in controlling the spread of disease.
-The Aquatic Animal Health (Scotland) Regulations 2009 (‘the Regulations’) transpose Council Directive 2006/88/EC into Scottish law and part 4 of these Regulations details the controls in place regarding the notification and control of disease outbreaks.
+Part 4 of the Aquatic Animal Health (Scotland) Regulations 2009 (‘the Regulations’) details the controls in place regarding the notification and control of disease outbreaks.

 There are three types of movement restriction that can be placed under the Regulations.
 They are:

 - when the presence of a notifiable disease is confirmed in samples taken from a site

 CDNs are made under regulation 28 of The Aquatic Animal Health (Scotland) Regulations 2009 and designate an area that it considers appropriate to prevent or limit the spread of a confirmed listed disease or emerging disease that is present.

 - when there is sufficient evidence to suspect the presence of a notifiable disease on a site

 - when there is sufficient evidence to suspect that the farm may become infected with a notifiable disease

 - when the presence of a notifiable disease is confirmed in samples taken from a site, and